vmware/vic/doc/user_doc/vic_installation/introduction.md

 A VCH is a multi-functional appliance that you deploy as a vApp in a vCenter Server cluster or as a resource pool on an ESXi host.
 The vApp or resource pool provides a useful visual parent-child relationship in the vSphere Web Client so that you can easily identify the container VMs that are provisioned into a VCH.
 You can also specify resource limits on the vApp.
 You can provision multiple VCHs onto a single ESXi host, into a vSphere resource pool, or into a vCenter Server cluster.

-<a name="appliance"></a>
+<a name="endpoint"></a>
-### The vSphere Integrated Containers Engine Appliance ###
+### The VCH Endpoint VM ###

-There is a 1:1 relationship between a VCH and a vSphere Integrated Containers Engine appliance.
-The appliance provides the following functions:
+The VCH endoint VM is the VM that runs inside the VCH vApp or resource pool.
+There is a 1:1 relationship between a VCH and a VCH endpoint VM.
+The VCH endpoint VM provides the following functions:

 - Runs the services that a VCH requires.
 - Provides a secure remote API to a client.
+- Receives Docker commands and translates those commands into vSphere API calls and vSphere infrastructure constructs.
-- Provides network forwarding so that ports to containers can be opened on the appliance and the containers can access a public network
+- Provides network forwarding so that ports to containers can be opened on the VCH endoint VM and the containers can access a public network.
 - Manages the lifecycle of the containers, the image store, the volume store, and the container state
 - Provides logging and monitoring of its own services and of its containers.

-The lifecycle of the vSphere Integrated Containers Engine appliance is managed by a utility called `vic-machine`.
+The lifecycle of the VCH endpoint VM is managed by a utility called `vic-machine`.

 <a name="vic-machine"></a>
 ### The `vic-machine` Utility ###